 The noindex tag in WordPress is an HTML meta tag or HTTP header directive used to instruct search engines not to include a specific page in their search index.
 This means search engines will not display the page in their results, even if they have indexed other pages on your site.
+Understanding when and how to use the noindex tag effectively can greatly enhance your website’s SEO strategy, ensuring that only the most relevant and valuable pages appear in search results while avoiding potential penalties for duplicate or low-quality content.

 When to Use noindex